salesforce/mt-dynamo/README.md

 See Javadoc for `MtAmazonDynamoDbBySharedTableBuilders.SharedTable` for more build-time configuration options and details.
 See `MtAmazonDynamoDbBySharedTableTest` for code examples.

-#### `SharedTableCustomDynamic` and `SharedTableCustomStatic`

-For more flexibility, there are additional builders provided in `MtAmazonDynamoDbBySharedTableBuilders` that allow you to provide custom mappings between "virtual" tables, those accessed by the application code that is using the AWS Dynamo Java API to multitenant physical tables.
-See Javadoc for `MtAmazonDynamoDbBySharedTableBuilders` for details.

 ## Table Prefixes

 All builders support passing in a table prefix with a `withTablePrefix()` method.
 This will provide naming separation between different applications using the `mt-dynamo` library against tables in the same AWS account.
 It is recommended that you always provide a table prefix to prevent inadvertent commingling of data.